EugenMayer/consul-docker-stability-tests/acls/README.md

 ## Test

+1. Configure `acl_master_token` for the server
+2. Setup ACLs an even lockdown anon access
-1. Configure `acl_master_token` for the server, createa an acl_token for the `agent clients` and a ACL defintion for the client tokens / and a no-read for anons
+3. createa an acl_token for the `agent clients` with a ACL policy to let htem access what we usually need ( events, nodes, services, kv)
-2. ensure we can register services, write KVs and have health checks
+4. configure `gossip` for encrypyion
+5. setup `tls` for `https` based communication
+6. start `agents clients` with all the secrets as soon as the secrets are there

+## Versions tests

+adjust `.env` CONSUL_VERSION